zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/6/_index.md

 ### See the failure from the output

-You'll see from the output that although `iptables` is enabled, running, and permits outbound traffic, it doesn't have the expected rules for inbound connections.
-This causes the audit run to fail.
+You'll see from the output that the audit run fails because there are no firewall rules defined that block public ICMPv4 traffic.
+The PowerShell command returns `False`, while the audit test expects `True`.

 ```bash
 # ~/chef-repo